jhowlett-scottlogic/openapi-forge-typescript/README.md

 npm run eslint:check
 ~~~
 This runs eslint in check mode which will raise errors found but not try and fix them.
-This is also ran on a PR and push to main and will fail if any errors were found.
+This is also ran on a PR and a push to main.
+It will fail if any errors were found.

 ~~~
 npm run eslint:write